brentp/somalier/README.md

 By default `somalier` will only consider variants that have a "PASS" or "RefCall" FILTER.
 To extend this list, set the environment variable `SOMALIER_ALLOWED_FILTERS` to a comma-delimited list of additional filters to allow.

+by default sites with an allele balance < 0.01 will be considered homozygous reference.
+To adjust this, use e.g. :
+`SOMALIER_AB_HOM_CUTOFF=0.04 somalier relate ...`

 ## Other Work